Kol3wang/Social-Network-API/README.md

 	•	GET /api/users: Retrieve all users.
 	•	GET /api/users/:id: Retrieve a single user by its ID.
 	•	POST /api/users: Create a new user.

+License

+This project is licensed under the MIT License.

+This README.md should provide a clear overview and guide for setting up, using, and testing the Social Network API.
+Adjust any sections as needed based on your specific project details.